n-rosi/AI-Coding-Assistant/README.md

 The code provided in this repository was written following the tutorial here provided: [YouTube tutorial](https://www.youtube.com/watch?v=ul0QsodYct4&t=148s)

 Differently from the tutrial, it makes use of Mistal AI free model `open-mixtral-8x22b`, available under Apache2.0 license (see LICENSE).
+To use mistal AI models you need to produce your own [api-key](https://console.mistral.ai/api-keys/) and store it in a separate file in your repository called `.env`.
+Api-keys must remain private.

 The utilized dataset can be downloaded at: [Music Dataset: 1950 to 2019](https://www.kaggle.com/datasets/saurabhshahane/music-dataset-1950-to-2019)